Gravitational Waves from $\textit{Type-I}$ Strings in a Neutrino Mass Model: Conclusions

 \section{Conclusions}

 This work adopts the left-right symmetric model that provides a natural gauge-invariant embedding of right-handed neutrinos as part of $SU(2)_R$ doublets.
 By incorporating the split seesaw mechanism into this framework, one achieves exponentially suppressed effective Yukawa couplings due to wavefunction localization in extra dimensions, while the heavy Majorana mass $M_N$ arises from the spontaneous breaking of $SU(2)_R\times U(1)_{B-L}$.
 This unified picture not only explains the smallness of neutrino masses without fine-tuning but also predicts the formation of \textit{type-I} cosmic strings with $\beta \ll 1$ associated with the $B–L$ breaking scale.
+We have particularly shown that the suppression factor in the split seesaw mechanism is constrained by the choice of $\beta$ giving rise to the \textit{type-1} CSs.
+This framework addresses the neutrino mass generation from the split seesaw and its dependence on GWs emitted by \textit{type-1} CSs.
 In the split seesaw mechanism, one can explain the matter-antimatter asymmetry of the universe, as well as dark matter, which we leave for future work, but some discussion has already been made in Ref.~\cite{Kusenko:2010ik}.
-This framework, therefore, simultaneously addresses neutrino physics and early-universe cosmology in a consistent high-energy theory.